jacktasia/dumb-diff/README.md

 ## Why?

-I have often had to make a diff of arbitrary content that is either not in a file or only part of one.
-For example, I'll have a block of something embedded in a file and then someone will IM me an edit for it.
-I often found workflows like this awkward, so I made Dumb Diff.
+I  often need to see the diff of arbitrary content that is either not in a file or is only part of one.
+For instance, I'll have a string somewhere in a file, and then someone will send me an edit for it.
+I have often found this situation awkward, so I made this even though I am pretty sure similar functionality is somewhere in the `ediff` package.

 Calling `dumb-diff` will create two comparison buffers on top and one result buffer on the bottom.
 Every time you call `dumb-diff` it will update the result buffer and show the UI.
 You can use `dumb-diff-set-region-as-buffer1` and `dumb-diff-set-region-as-buffer2` to copy the content of selected regions directly into the buffer without needed to call `dumb-diff` first.